 Cartography is not simply a representation of an area.
 It is a process informed by perspective as well as values.
 Maps, in turn, inform the perspectives and values of the navigators that use them.
 Given that maps of atmosphere are less prevalent and have less historic conventions than land-based maps, now is an opportune moment to constructively question their generative processes.

 Cartography is a way of articulating perspectival relations between selves and the world.
 The research methodology I have devised involves interviewing four ‘atmospheric cartographers’, i.e. people who map airspaces.
-Two interviewees are scientists who endeavour to map the objective ‘quality’ of air in terms of gaseous and particulate matter.
-Two are artists who map the subjective ‘qualities’ of air, playing with the senses to create an aesthetic engagement.
+Two interviewees are scientists who endeavour to map the objective and normative ‘quality’ of air in terms of gaseous and particulate matter, aka pollution.
+Two are artists who map the subjective ‘qualities’ of air, thinking through sense experience to create an aesthetic, enfleshed engagement.

 I embrace a holistic definition of atmosphere as meteorological and emotional.
 So my approach to mapping atmosphere unifies scientific and artistic points of view on a spectrum from ‘perceived objectivity’ to ‘perceived subjectivity’.
 I conclude that the artistic and scientific approaches complement one another and give rise to an understanding of being-in-air that is both informed by systematic observation and holistic experience.
 My concluding pages contain a list of principal observations, which could be read as a manifesto for atmospheric cartography.